terpiljenya/import-glob/README.md

 ```

 ## Usage
-You can use it one of two ways, the recommended way is to use it as a preloader for files you know has import statements.
+You can use it one of two ways, the recommended way is to use it as a preloader

 ```js
 {